 For Bible references in this video, check the description on YouTube.

 If you are struggling with suicidal thoughts or ideation, you are not alone.
-We receive many questions about this topic, and multiple writers on our team have fought, or are fighting, this very same war.
+We receive many questions about this topic, and multiple 412teens writers and volunteers have fought (or are fighting) this very same war.
 Know that each day you are alive is a win.
 You already have victories because you're still here.
 It likely feels like you won't be able to make it another day or even another ten minutes, but we're here to encourage you and, to the best of our ability, equip you with some tools to make it through.

-We are not certified counselors or therapists at 412teens.
+We are not certified therapists at 412teens.
 While we do our best to pair questions with those most qualified to answer and will pray for you, we are still not certified to give professional advice.
-If you're struggling with suicidal thoughts, we urge you to pursue counseling if at all possible.
+If you're struggling with suicidal thoughts, we urge you to pursue a Christian counselor if at all possible.

-Even if counseling isn't doable for you, help is still available.
-There are numerous help-lines, chat-lines, and organizations that exist specifically to walk you through suicidal feelings.
-Please scroll down for resources.
+There are numerous helplines, chatlines, and organizations that exist specifically to walk you through suicidal feelings.
+Please scroll down for a list of various resources.

 If we don't have enough help with coping mechanisms, supportive communities, health management, medication (if needed), then of course our minds are going to self-destruct.